Vort3chs/FaceBook-SpamBot-New/README.md

 - Random alphanumeric spam
 - All of the above combined?
 (Maybe)
 - Auto update checker & downloader!
+- Save spam presets, for later use!
 - Maybe more!

 ==========
 THE MAIN FOCUS OF THIS BOT IS TO TEST SPAM PREVENTION MEASURES ON WEBSERVERS OR OTHER PROGRAMS!
+THIS WAS NOT CREATED WITH MALICIOUS INTENT!
 ==========